hllhll/MLL-AMR-SDR/README.md

   Using this confirmed my observations and narrowed my baudrate down.

 **How did I do it**
-All information was recovered by open means, without access to firmware/opening device (Illeagel).
+All information was recovered by open means, without access to firmware/opening device (somewhat illegal).
 Mostly just analysis of transmittions and using a magnet to induce them.
 More information to be provided.